0x5bfa/FluentHub/README.md

 > **Warning**</br>**The app available on the store does not work properly.** Due to this issue, we have no plan to publish app packages yet.
 You need to build from source, see [building-from-source](https://github.com/fluenthub-community/FluentHub/blob/main/docs/build-from-source.md).
 We do apologize for any inconvenience caused.

+## Developers in FluentHub

+We are mostly a student(17 and less than).
+We have to suspend the project for several weeks for our school exam.
+So if this project have no updates for few days/weeks, do not consider to be abandoned.

 ## Screenshots

 ![image](https://user-images.githubusercontent.com/62196528/170248747-1c7458f6-4b22-48e3-9235-0c8561a1759a.png)